FASHION

 Chambray shirt white cropped jeans raw hemFirst, Wear Them in the Right Places

-Frayed hem jeans are not suitable for dressy events, meetings, or any occasion with a formal vibe.
+Frayed hem jeans look off at dressy events, meetings, or any occasion with a formal vibe.
 They’re meant to be playful—great for casual brunches, weekend errands, beach vacations, or sightseeing on a warm-weather trip.
 Think fun, off-duty moments where your outfit can lean a little relaxed without looking messy.

 Cropped Fringe Jeans Deb